rubenvannieuwpoort/botzilla/README.md

-# Infinibattle 2023 bot
+# Botzilla

-This is my bot for the infinibattle 2023.
+This is my bot for the [infinibattle 2023](https://infi.nl/nieuws/infinibattle-23/).
 It uses a [Monte-Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) with ε-greedy exploration to play Barrage stratego.

 To evaluate non-terminal nodes, the following evaluation function $f$ is used to evaluate a state $s$ (assuming the bot is player 0).
 For a terminal state $s$, the value of $f(s)$ is 1 if the bot has won, 0 if it has lost, and 0.5 if it's a draw.
 For a nonterminal state $s$: